ICT Testing Baseline

 The draft ICT Testing Baseline describes how to evaluate conformance to the Revised 508 Standards, which align with WCAG 2.0 Level A and AA Success Criteria.
 It is organized by categories to help you easily identify applicable requirements.
 Note that the Baseline is not a test process and does not include testing tools; rather, it should be used to create an accessibility test process.
 This version is a DRAFT, and has yet to be approved for use.

 Email the Department of Homeland Security (DHS) Accessibility Helpdesk at Accessibility@HQ.DHS.GOV with questions.

 DHS Trusted Tester Process & Certification Program

 The DHS Trusted Tester Process is a manual test approach that aligns with the ICT Testing Baseline, and provides repeatable and reliable conformance test results.
 DHS offers training and formal accessibility testing certification for using the DHS Trusted Tester Process.
 Agencies that adopt the Trusted Tester Process only accept test results from individuals who have been certified as Trusted Testers.

 - DHS Trusted Tester Process and Certification Program

-- Trusted Tester Section 508 Compliance Test Process for Applications (version 4.0, PDF, April 2017)
+- Trusted Tester - DRAFT Section 508 Conformance Test Process for Web

 The resources on this page were created through interagency collaborative efforts sponsored under the Accessibility Community of Practice (ACoP), a committee under the Federal Chief Information Officers (CIO) Council and the Federal Chief Acquisition Officer (CAO) Council.
 These resources are endorsed by the ACoP for use across the US Government for validating conformance to the Revised 508 Standards.